17th-ndn-hackathon/17th-ndn-hackathon/index.md

 and winners will receive exciting prizes!
 This event targets all levels of participants and, particularly for beginners, will be an excellent opportunity to get started with NDN.

+We will also be announcing a winner for the best proposal submission.

 **Register for the hackathon** [here](https://www.eventbrite.com/e/736029894227?aff=oddtdtcreator).
 {% comment %}